 Due to both her experience and her story, Kamala Devi Harris, alongside President-elect Joe Biden, provides an important new symbol of what the United States stands for in the world and could usher in a new era for US-Caribbean relations.

-Vicki Assevero is Senior Caribbean Fellow at the Adrienne Arsht Latin America Center of the Atlantic Council
+Vicki Assevero is a former senior Caribbean fellow at the Adrienne Arsht Latin America Center of the Atlantic Council

 Optimizing economic opportunity in our hemisphere remains the best bulwark against insecurity, illicit activities, and violence.
 The United States’ renewed interest in promoting commercial investment and opportunities are positive signs that real progress can be made in this vital region.